marmos91/ds3nfs/README.md

-# S3NFS
+# DS3NFS

-Bridge NFS to an S3 Bucket.
+Bridge NFS to a Cubbit DS3 Bucket.